muskan18/TechHub/README.md

-# Assessment-project
+# TechHub

-## Tech-Hub
-- A site where the users can search profiles of various github users,their repositories,their followers and their following list.
+- A website where the users can search profiles of various github users,their repositories,their followers and their following list.
-- The users can also view the current news about the techincal topics of the entire world.
+- The users can also view the current affairs related to technology.
-- The users can also search books on various subjects.
+- The users can also search books on various subjects technical as well as non-technical.
-- Also the user can have some fun by reading the jokes.
+- The users can have some fun by reading the jokes.

 ### Technologies-Used